wpswings/wallet-system-for-woocommerce/README.txt

 * **Compatibility with RMA for WooCommerce**
 The Wallet System for WooCommerce is compatible with [**RMA Return Refund & Exchange For WooCommerce Pro**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-rma-pro&utm_medium=wallet-org-page&utm_campaign=rma-pro).
 It allows the admin to easily manage all the wallet functionality to one dedicated wallet system.

-* The Wallet System for WooCommerce is compatible with the WPML plugin and Supports WordPress multisite network.
+* The Wallet System for WooCommerce is compatible with the latest version of the WPML plugin and supports WordPress multisite network. *

 == WHAT PREMIUM VERSION OF WOOCOMMERCE  WALLET SYSTEM OFFERS ==

-* Merchants can limit the minimum/maximum value that customers add to their Wallets.
+* Merchants can limit the minimum/maximum value that customers add to their Wallets. *
+* Create wallet coupons and allow users to redeem those coupons to top up their wallets. *
-* Customers can make withdrawal requests to merchants by providing their details.
+* Customers can make withdrawal requests to merchants by providing their details. *
-* Customers can generate QR codes for their wallet account to receive payment from other wallet users.
+* Customers can generate QR codes for their wallet accounts to receive payment from other wallet users. *
-* Merchants can use a widget to show customers their wallet amount upon login.
+* Merchants can use a widget to show customers their wallet amount upon login. *
-* Customers can send Invitations to their friends to join the Wallet System.
+* Customers can send Invitations to their friends to join the Wallet System. *
-* Supports the Elementor page builder.
+* Supports the Elementor page builder. *

 == TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF WOOCOMMERCE WALLET SYSTEM PLUGIN ==